Safety

 The short answer

-China is generally safe and welcoming for foreign tourists, especially in major cities, airports, high-speed rail stations, hotels, shopping malls, metro systems, and tourist areas.
+Yes, China is generally safe to visit for foreign tourists, especially in major cities, airports, high-speed rail stations, hotels, shopping malls, metro systems, and tourist areas.

 The good news is that China has many layers of support.
 Modern apps, strong public infrastructure, official staff, police, hotel front desks, station workers, service counters, and ordinary people can all help you solve normal travel problems.